Bg3-Lore/Bg3Lore/README.md

 HOW TO ADD A BOOK

 In your copy of the templates replace any occurrence of the words inside ' '.
 These should be replaced with your unique value/uuid/handle/name etc

 In oder to add a book you need

-    Loca file
+    YOUR PERSONAL AUTHOR Loca file

+        A personal file for your authored books if you do not have one (copy from DUPE_AND_RENAME.loca.xml) - BgLoreEng is just an example, SuhrasBooks.lsf.lsx is my author file

-        An entry inside BgLoreEng.loca.xml for your Book Title 'NEWHANDLE1'- This will be displayed while the book is on the ground and highlighted as well
+        An entry inside YOURAUTHOR.loca.xml  for your Book Title 'NEWHANDLE1'- This will be displayed while the book is on the ground and highlighted as well

-        An entry inside BgLoreEng.loca.xml for your Book's Text Content 'NEWHANDLE2'- This is what we see when we 'use' the book
+        An entry inside YOURAUTHOR.loca.xml for your Book's Text Content 'NEWHANDLE2'- This is what we see when we 'use' the book

-    Root Template
+    Root Template -Inside your own folder for organization

         A copy of the template to edit (new file which needs to be renamed DO NOT FORGET TO RE-ADD THE .LSF for multitool conversion)